 Waterfowl are often welcome guests, but there are times that they can overstay their welcome.
-Canadian Geese can be a huge problem when they land “en masse” and take over a wetland area.
-They are noisy, messy, and can ravage fields and gardens.
+Canadian Geese can be a problem when they land “en masse” and take over a wetland area.
+If there are too many, they can be noisy, messy, and can ravage fields and gardens.
 If you find yourself a victim, do not despair- there are things you can do to save your pond and yard!
-The most important thing to remember when trying to win the war in any waterfowl problem is to understand their habits.
-Battling The Canadian goose requires the same diligence.
+The most important thing to remember when trying to win in any waterfowl problem is to understand their habits and treat them humanely.
+Handling The Canadian goose requires the same diligence.
 You must learn to recognize when geese are searching for appropriate nesting grounds, what they view as the perfect feeding areas, when the eggs will actually hatch, and how long they will be “earthbound” with their young.
-When you have this information, you can then find just the right time to begin your eviction regimen, and the right way to go about it.
-Following this plan will increase your overall effectiveness in making the Geese move on.
+When you have this information, you can then find just the right time to begin your eviction regimen, and the right way to humanely go about it.
+Following this plan will increase your overall effectiveness in making the Geese want to move on.

 Canada Geese usually hit their -wintering grounds and begin looking for suitable mates In January -February.
 Late February they begin their migrations back to their chosen nesting grounds.
 March and April are spent looking for the perfect nesting area.
 Often they return to a favorite nesting spot.
 Often this is where they themselves were born.
 They return to their familiar nest is as part of a natural process called “imprinting,” These behaviors make March the perfect time to start evicting the Canadian Goose from your lands, especially if you have had problems with them previously.
 You will want to immediately discourage any attempts at nesting, or at long summer stays.
 May - June are months when the new goslings are most likely to make an appearance.
 Because the Adult goose lines its nest with it’s down, also known as flight feathers, neither the parents nor the goslings are physically capable of flight during this time.
 They must wait until all their sets of feathers have grown back (around July) before they can leave.
 Rarely, a mated pair of Geese will begin a second nest in late summer.
 This allows them to raise a second family that extends to early fall.

-Products to use and Strategies required: The main strategy involved in getting rid of Canadian Geese is to make the environment feel unsafe and unwelcoming to them.
-Disruption of the peace and quiet, bothering their nests, and removing their eggs all work towards making them dislike your area.
-Letting your pets, especially dogs loose is a deterrent, as are firecrackers thrown their way periodically.
-You can also play a radio loudly, or “stomp “through their nesting areas.
+Products to use and Strategies required: The main strategy involved in getting rid of Canadian Geese is to make the environment feel unwelcoming to them.
+Disruption of the peace and quiet, or bothering their nests both work towards making them dislike your area without causing any harm.
+Letting your pets, especially dogs loose is also a deterrent.
+You can also play a radio loudly.
 If you don’t live in an area private enough to do this, here are some other ideas.
-Sonic emitter that put out an unpleasant high pitched sound that repels the geese is on method that is effective.
-Although the high pitched noise does drive the geese away, it can also irritate other birds and animals.
+Sonic emitter that put out an unpleasant high pitched sound that repels the geese is on method that is effective and treats them with respect.
+Although the high pitched noise does drive the geese away, it can also irritate other birds and animals so limit usage.

 The simplest Canadian Geese deterrents are plastic replicas, often motion activated.
 These are known as “prop predators”.
 The styles can include everything from plastic raptors, to snakes, alligators, and even plastic howling coyotes.
-These goose deterrents normally work for a just a few weeks some feel it is waste of money and resources, others say that is just even time to keep the Geese from nesting.
+These goose deterrents normally work for just a few weeks some feel it is waste of money and resources, others say that is just enough time to keep the Geese from nesting.
 Other Effective controls include Simple goose fences, or anything that forms a sight barrier.
-Most supplies to erect this kind of blind can be picked up at any hardware store.
+Most supplies needed to erect this kind of fencing can be picked up at any hardware store.

 Many areas have resorted to goose control through the use of specially trained goose herding dogs.
 These dogs, which are usually border collies, can be hired on through several different companies.
 You can also find these specialty dogs for sale!
 These amazing animals are put through rigorous training allowing them to follow precise commands.